 Tiffany is a cinematographer, writer, and director.
-She attended Middle Tennessee State University and graduated with a degree in Film Production and now resides in Los Angeles.
 Her Directing work includes short films, No Cleaner Threads, I’ll Be Here, and internationally recognized After The March– a story centered around voting rights and racial injustice during Alice Paul’s hunger strike in Virginia.
 Tiffany has also partnered with Panasonic on the documentary short, Backbone and mini-doc series Run Your Race.

 A Personal note: